iilness2/DIY-script/singlescript.md

 # How to import header from csv to table database at postgresql
 COPY <table_name>(<row_header>)
 from '<csv_path>' DELIMITER ',' CSV HEADER;

+# How to import header from csv to table database at mysql
+LOAD DATA INFILE '<csv_path>' INTO table <table_name> Fields terminated by ',' ENclosed by '"' Lines terminated by '\n' Ignore 1 ROWS;